Skip to Content

 Every decision comes with a consequence and it’s important to recognise that minimalism often requires this OR that, not this AND that.

-If we don’t get comfortable with the notion that we’re making choices for a better life and sometimes that means saying no (to clutter, to invitations, to too much social media scrolling, too much burning the midnight oil, too much in general) then it’s easier to make peace with our decisions and get on with living them, instead of resenting or giving up on them.
+If we get comfortable with the notion that we’re making choices for a better life and sometimes that means saying no (to clutter, to invitations, to too much social media scrolling, too much burning the midnight oil, too much in general) then it’s easier to make peace with our decisions and get on with living them, instead of resenting or giving up on them.

 You may also find that, over time, your priorities change.
 To use the two examples above, you might find another way of feeling good than needing a dress to do that for you, or finding a sustainable balance between excitement and rest.